dekarrin/ictiobus/docs/ictcc.md

 ### Diagnostic Binary

-During an execution of ictcc, it can create a binary which includes the generated frontend, the implementation of SDTS hooks, and a wrapper main function for reading input that contains text in the language the frontend was generated for.
+During execution of ictcc, it can create a binary that includes the generated frontend, the implementation of SDTS hooks, and a wrapper main function for reading input that contains text in the language the frontend was generated for.
 This is known as a "diagnostic binary", and it is enabled by specifying a path to output the binary to with the -d/--diag flag.

 This binary is generated in an almost identical fashion as a language simulation binary, and as a result requires the same flags: